 - GDP per capita: $8,030 USD

-The Moroccan Dirham had seen exponential growth since 2011, when King Mohammed VI came into power and introduced free-market reforms that helped grow economic stability.
+The Moroccan Dirham has seen exponential growth since 2011, when King Mohammed VI came into power and introduced free-market reforms that helped grow economic stability.

 The Moroccan government is also heavily involved in the mining industry and has one of the largest phosphate reserves worldwide; Morocco exports most of its supply to China.

-The country ranks second for being a leading exporter of phosphates, uranium ore, and car parts.
+The country ranks second as a leading exporter of phosphates, uranium ore, and car parts.

-The country also has robust control over its economy, and the IMF states that the “fiscal stance is likely to remain tight in 2020 and 2022.”
+The country also has robust economic control, and the IMF states that the “fiscal stance is likely to remain tight in 2020 and 2022.”